fbucafusco/freertos_tlsf_example/README.md

 It introduces a new malloc and free wrapper called heap6.c + heap6.h.

-It uses a modified version of [TLSF](https://github.com/mattconte/tlsf) where I move all configurations to tlsf_config.h and did some private definitions, public.
+It uses a modified version of [TLSF](https://github.com/mattconte/tlsf) where I moved all configurations to tlsf_config.h and did some private definitions, public.

 # Enviroment